SravaniAkula/GitDemo/README.md

 # GitDemo
-Creating this repo to perform basic git operations from VScode
+Creating this repo to perform basic git operations from terminal